ColeTrammer/iros/docs/di/type_erasure.md

 >;
 ```

-This is more verbose an exotic, so probably won't be way to go.
+This is more verbose and exotic, so probably won't be way to go.

 ### Expressivity for complex CPOs